Confirmation of Acceptance for Studies (CAS)

 • You must enter the CAS number on your visa application form.

-• UK Visas and Immigration (UKVI) staff will retrieve the information about you and your course from their computer system.
+• UK Visas and Immigration (UKVI) staff will retrieve the information about you and your course from their system.

 • You will need a new CAS number every time you make a student visa application.